 All due to ice turning directly into vapor without having to first melt.

-And if your home’s walkway or driveway has gotten a thin coating of ice and snow and you’d rather not use salt, just leave it alone.
+If your home’s walkway or driveway has gotten a thin coating of ice and snow and you’d rather not use salt, just leave it alone.
 If the air is dry, as it usually is this time of year, and especially if it’s sunny, all that white stuff will go away by itself.
 Even if it never melts.

 This is because water molecules will happily go from their liquid or solid phase into their gaseous phase; the only thing that’s required is that they’re moving fast enough.
 Each molecule jiggles at a particular speed and in a huge mass of them, some are always moving fast enough to escape the water or ice and join their gaseous buddies in the atmosphere.